The FineStreak Blog

 The marshmallow test does not measure willpower the way you think.
 New research reveals what delayed gratification really depends on and how adults benefit.

 Dopamine and discipline are at war in your brain.
-Learn the 5 ways dopamine hijacks your self-control and the science-backed strategies to fight back.
+Learn the 5 ways dopamine hijacks your self-control and the science-backed strategies to fight back for good.

 How to Build Discipline from Scratch (When You Have Zero Right Now)